GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Ending a game

 When you want to end the game, use action **End the game**.
-The lobby will be reopened and players will still be in this lobby.
-This is useful if you want to restart a new game with the same players.

-When the action `End the game` is called, the condition **Lobby game has just ended** will turn true, so you can end your game.
+When the action is called, the condition **Lobby game has just ended** will turn true for all players, so you can end your game.
 Typically, you can use this condition to either stop moving things in your game, or to switch to another scene, where the lobby will be reopened.

-You can also automatically re-open the lobby by using the action **Open the game lobbies**, so players can start a new game.
+You can also automatically re-open the lobby by using the action **Open the game lobbies**, so players can join a new lobby and start a new game.

 ## During the game: set up synchronized objects and their owners